mjiderhamn/classloader-leak-quiz/README.md

 ```

 ## 4. GeoTools
-Find the second letter of the class causing the leak
+Find the second letter of the class causing the leak.
+(Ignore any references passing through JAI.)

 ```xml
 <dependency>